-My interest in photography started around 1980 and I got my first real camera, which was Ricoh KR10, 35mm, in 1982.
-I learned the basics in photographing from a photographer who had a studio in Isafjordur, my hometown, at that time.
+Gísli’s interest in photography started around 1980 and he got his first real camera, which was Ricoh KR10, 35mm, in 1982.
+He learned the basics in photographing from a photographer who had a studio in Isafjordur, his hometown, at that time.

-In the beginnig I shot mainly landscape picture of the beautiful and harsh nature where I lived.
-I also took picture of people I met on my daily basis, but nothing professional.
+In the beginnig he shot mainly landscape picture of the beautiful and harsh nature where he lived.
+He also took picture of people he met on my daily basis, but nothing professional.

 Gísli studied law at the University of Iceland after graduating from High school in Reykjavík.
 After three years studying law, in the autumn 2011 he started at “The School of Photography” in Reykjavík, Iceland (http://www.ljosmyndaskolinn.is); and graduated in the beginning of the year 2014 as a professional Photographer.

 During his studies Gísli was under guidance of some of the best photographers in Iceland: Saga Sig (http://www.sagasig.com) and Einar Falur (http://www.efi.is); Gunnar Svanberg (http://www.gunnarsvanberg.com); Spessi (http://www.spessi.com) and also of Jónatan Grétarsson (http://www.jonatan.is), who was his personal Mentor during his study.

 Gísli’s main focus is in documentaries, and his interest lies in that area.
 Regarding his interest in documentary, he went to a special Workshop in Israel “The Other Side of the Conflict”, held by the group Punctum, (http://www.punc-tum.com/workshop_israel.html), in November 2013, under guidance of the documentary photographer, Jan Grarup (http://jangrarup.photoshelter.com).